Improving Cross-lingual Representation for Semantic Retrieval with Code-switching: Experiments

 \subsubsection{SR Results on Business Data}

-Table \ref{tb:XLSR_business_data} shows the retrieving results of the proposed method on Ali-Express, DARAZ, and LAZADA corpora by evaluating the accuracy on TOP-30 retrieved queries, respectively.
+Table \ref{tb:XLSR_business_data} shows the retrieving results of the proposed method on Ali-Express, DARAZ, and LAZADA corpora by evaluating the Recall@30 score, respectively.
 The conduction of our experiment is composed of two steps, firstly we continually pre-train the models by combining the queries and labels among the training set.
 Then we conduct the fine-tuning on different languages by exploiting their own train set and dev set.
 Unlike other baselines, in our continual pre-training step, we utilize code-switched queries and labels instead of combining the original data to train our model.
 Among the baselines, \textsc{VECO} achieves better results on almost every language from the business corpus.
 The code-switching method has the most positive effects both on Id, Fil (The corpora of these two languages are highly code-switched.
 See Table \ref{tb:code_mix_rate}) and Bn, Si (DARAZ), but brings fewer benefits for Zh (Ali-Express).
 As we do not leverage any code-switched data for En, we obtain less improvement than VECO.
 However, our approach consistently outperforms all the baselines on each language except En.
-As depicted in Figure \ref{fig:top10_20}, we also evaluate the models with accuracy scores on \textsc{Top-10} and \textsc{Top-20} queries (For the details, see Table \ref{tb:XLSR_business_data_top10} \& \ref{tb:XLSR_business_data_top20} in Appendix).
+As depicted in Figure \ref{fig:top10_20}, we also evaluate the models with Recall@\{10,20\} (For the details, see Table \ref{tb:XLSR_business_data_top10} \& \ref{tb:XLSR_business_data_top20} in Appendix).